Michigan Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

 Yes, solar makes sense for most Michigan homeowners.
-Electricity rates in Michigan average 19.3¢/kWh — well above the national average — and have risen 19% since 2020.
-Michigan also receives 5.0 average daily peak sun hours, enough to generate meaningful savings year-round.
-The state offers strong incentives including a full property tax exemption and sales tax exemption on equipment.
+Electricity rates in Michigan average 19.3¢/kWh — nearly 20% above the national average — and they’ve been rising steadily.
+Solar helps reduce your dependence on the grid and adds predictability to your monthly energy costs.
+Michigan also offers a full property tax exemption and a 6% sales tax exemption on solar equipment.

 The biggest barrier to solar has traditionally been upfront cost.
-Palmetto’s LightReach lease removes that barrier entirely — no upfront investment, fixed monthly payments as low as $73/mo, and Palmetto handles all maintenance with a 90% Production Guarantee included.
+Palmetto’s LightReach lease removes that barrier entirely — no upfront investment, fixed monthly payments starting around $73/mo, and Palmetto handles all maintenance with a 90% Production Guarantee included.

 Yes, solar panels can increase your home value in Michigan.
-Research from Zillow found that homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a $300,000 Michigan home, that’s roughly $12,300 in added value.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+On a $300,000 Michigan home, that’s roughly $12,300 in added value.

-For those who prefer a cash purchase, a typical 6.38 kW system in Michigan costs approximately $20,340.
-Note that the federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill.
-Use the calculator above for personalized Michigan pricing.
+For those who prefer to purchase outright, a typical 6.38 kW system in Michigan costs around $20,340.
+Note that the federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill, making leasing an even more accessible option for most homeowners.
+Use the calculator above for a personalized estimate.

-A cash purchase remains an option for those who prefer ownership, with a typical 6.38 kW Michigan system running around $20,340.
-However, the federal 30% residential tax credit has been eliminated, making the lease an even more compelling choice for most homeowners today.
+Cash purchase remains an option — a typical 6.38 kW Michigan system costs around $20,340 — however, the federal 30% residential solar tax credit has been eliminated, making leasing the more financially accessible path for most homeowners.
+Michigan’s rising electricity rates (19.3¢/kWh) make solar savings meaningful over time.

-Palmetto Solar is a top choice for Michigan homeowners.
-We’ve completed 826 installations across Michigan since 2020 — from Detroit and Grand Rapids to Kalamazoo and Lansing — with an approval rating over 85%.
-As a national company with a local focus, we combine a trusted installer network with some of the best financing options in the industry.
+Palmetto is a top choice for Michigan homeowners looking to go solar.
+We’ve completed 826 installations across Michigan since 2020 — from Detroit to Grand Rapids to Kalamazoo — with a trusted network of local installers and an approval rating over 85%.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage not available with a cash purchase.
-Most Michigan homeowners start saving from day one, since the lease payment is typically less than their current electricity bill.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments.
+Since Michigan’s electricity rate averages 19.3¢/kWh, most homeowners start saving from day one — your lease payment is typically less than your current electric bill.